Australasian Barbecue Alliance Rules 2022

 - All entries must be presented within the hand in window of 5 minutes before to 5 minutes after the scheduled hand in time.

-- Approved garnishes are allowed inside the hand in box, which are strictly and wholly green-coloured parsley, lettuce or kale.
+- Approved garnishes are allowed inside the hand in box, which are strictly and wholly green-coloured parsley, green-coloured lettuce or green-coloured kale.

 - Only one entry per hand in category per team allowed.